Meditation Class Givers

 Begabati Lennihan, RN, CCH (Certified Classical Homeopath) has been meditating under the guidance of Sri Chinmoy since 1973, when she first met him as a senior at Harvard.
 Begabati grew up planning to become a doctor like her father, but she developed a pioneering interest in natural healing in the early 70s and upon graduation opened a health food store instead.
 For many years she ran her health food store, first in Boston and then in Cambridge, as a much-loved community gathering place and a venue for her meditation classes.

-More recently she has opened a practice as a homeopath and natural health consultant (GreenHealing), now located at the Lydian Center for Innovative Medicinenear Fresh Pond in Cambridge.
-Begabati has written several books about natural healing (Your Natural Medicine Cabinet: A Practical Guide to Drug-Free Remedies for Common Ailments and A Healer In Every Home: Natural Remedies for Dogs and Cats), under her middle name, Burke.
+More recently she has opened a practice as a homeopath and natural health consultant (GreenHealing), now located at the Lydian Center for Innovative Healthcare near Fresh Pond in Cambridge.
+Begabati has written several books about natural healing (Your Natural Medicine Cabinet, Cough Cures, and A Healer In Every Home for Dogs and Cats), under her middle name, Burke.

-She offers free meditation classes for the Harvard community through Harvard’s Center for Wellness (listed as “Calm Your Mind, Open Your Heart” on the HCW calendar).
+For more than 20 years Begabati has been offering free meditation classes for the Harvard community through Harvard’s Center for Wellness.
 Inspired by Sri Chinmoy’s promotion of marathon running as a metaphor for the spiritual journey, she has completed 50 marathons, ultramarathons and triathlons.